scheduled flow + vf email template demo

 a) visualforce email template

-this is related the user object, as we will pass in the owner Id. has some text, and instantiates the component, which is where the magic happens.
+the email template is related to the user object, as we will pass in opportunity owner Id. it has some text, and instantiates the visualforce component, which is where the magic happens.

 b) visualforce component